kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 ensure that this KEP is moving in the right direction.

 For `Alpha`, we are focusing on introducing the concept of the `Workload` and plumbing it into kube-scheduler in the simplest possible way.
-We will implemen a new plugin implementing the following
+We will implement a new plugin implementing the following
 hooks:
 - PreEnqueue - used as a barrier to wait for the `Workload` object and all the necessary pods to be observed by the scheduler before even considering them for actual scheduling